touyu/devcontainers-terminal-image-paste/README.md

-# DevContainer Terminal Image Paste
+# DevContainers Terminal Image Paste

-VS Code extension that enables pasting images from clipboard directly into DevContainer terminals.
+VS Code extension that saves clipboard images to DevContainer workspaces and provides the file path in the terminal.

 ## Features